MartMilani/PDM/Michael_notes/20190409_meeting_sphere.md

 	* better plot (log?) or a quantitative measure for alignment (we're now too good to see a difference)
 	* for a fixed Nside, what is the impact of sigma?
 		* Is there a trade-off between approximating low and high frequencies?
+				NOT REALLY
 		* Small sigma can capture high frequencies, large sigma approximates the integral better.
+			WHY A LARGE SIGMA SHOULD APPROXIMATE THE INTEGRAL BETTER?
+I DON'T AGREE
 	* setting sigma as a function of Nside, does it now converge as we increase Nside?
 		* should the number of neighbors (or, number of neighbors closer than 4 sigma) increase as Nside increases?
+YES
 		* if it can stay constant, what was the issue with our initial graph construction?
-Simply not enough neighbors? (we had 8)
+Simply not enough neighbors? (we had 8) TRIED WITH 14 (more or less double as before) AND GET THE SAME SHIT -> IT CAN'T STAY CONSTANT
 	* Can we theoretically motivate an optimal sigma, for a given finite and deterministic sampling?
+NO IDEA WHERE TO START.
 		* B&N might not be the optimal framework to think about that, as all the results are asymptotic.
 * study the connection with finite elements / differences
 	* hard to integrate the knowledge that we know the manifold